Overheard at World Agri-Tech – 11 talking points for the sector to ponder

 Helen Browning, CEO of the Soil Association, also gave the farmer perspective.
 “Everybody is looking to farming and land as the solution to their problems,” she said.
 “We can do that but it’s a very changing environment for farmers to have to deal with.
 The incentives and the policy mechanisms surrounding us are still in flux.”

 Events such as World Agri-Tech can help foster communication and collaboration.
-Concerning cash, the expectations are that funds will increasingly come from public/private partnerships,agrifintech solutions from banks and innovative blended finance solutions.
+Concerning cash, the expectations are that funds will increasingly come from public/private partnerships, agrifintech solutions from banks and innovative blended finance solutions.

 Yes, farmers have been stung before.
 But if it works, they will use it.
-Case in point, don’t pitch ag biologicals as ‘environmentally friendly’, Biotalys CEO Kevin Helash, told me.
+Case in point, don’t pitch ag biologicals as ‘environmentally friendly’, Biotalys CEO Kevin Helash told me.
 Pitch it because it works.

 Can we say with confidence that bioherbicides work?
 No, believes Oxford University spin-out Moa Technology, which is using both chemical and natural active ingredients in its herbicide development efforts.
 With the use of conventional chemical inputs still dominant in the UK, it’s time to be more agnostic about the use of both synthetic and natural ingredients in crop protection, Moa’s chief technology officer, Dr Shuji Hachisu, told me.
-This agnosticism will likely continue fuel the already super-hot regen ag market, which allows the limited use of chemical fertilisers.
+This agnosticism will likely help continue to fuel the already super-hot regen ag market, which allows the limited use of chemical fertilisers.

 Phil Bicknell, CEO at the newly merged UK Agri-Tech Centre, says the “three Cs” of communication, collaboration and cash are needed to help farmers adopt newer sustainable practices.
+(Kevin Lines)

 Where are the carbon credits?

 The carbon credit market is another sector where there is some sceptics amid few facts about the total number of carbon credits sold by European farmers.
-But industry sees potential for carbon capture on the basis supportive policy developments.
+But industry sees potential for carbon capture on the basis of supportive policy developments.

 Companies like Agreena, which launched in 2020, are facilitating this market.
 Given that nearly 40% of the EU is farmed land, there’s a significant potential for carbon sequestration and credit generation, the company believes.